SPARQL: Features

-This query joins together all of the triples with a matching subject, where the type predicate, "a", is a person (foaf:Person), and the person has one or more names (foaf:name) and mailboxes (foaf:mbox).
+This query joins all of the triples with a matching subject, where the type predicate, "a", is a person (foaf:Person), and the person has one or more names (foaf:name) and mailboxes (foaf:mbox).

-The author of this query chose to reference the subject using the variable name "?person" for readable clarity.
+For the sake of readability, the author of this query chose to reference the subject using the variable name "?person".
 Since the first element of the triple is always the subject, the author could have just as easily used any variable name, such as "?subj" or "?x".
 Whatever name is chosen, it must be the same on each line of the query to signify that the query engine is to join triples with the same subject.

 The result of the join is a set of rows – ?person, ?name, ?email.
 This query returns the ?name and ?email because ?person is often a complex URI rather than a human-friendly string.
-Note that any ?person may have multiple mailboxes, so in the returned set, a ?name row may appear multiple times, once for each mailbox.
+Note that any ?person may have multiple mailboxes, so in the returned set, a ?name row may appear multiple times, once for each mailbox, duplicating the ?name.

+An important consideration in SPARQL is that when lookup conditions are not met in the pipeline for terminal entities like ?email, then the whole row is excluded, unlike SQL where typically a null column is returned.
+The query above will return only those ?person where both at least one ?name and at least one ?email can be found.
+If a ?person had no email, they would be excluded.
+To align the output with that expected from an equivalent SQL query, the OPTIONAL keyword is required: